Rights Respecting School

 The United Nations Convention on the Rights of the Child (UNCRC) is an international agreement setting out the rights of children.
 It is a list of rights that all children and young people, everywhere in the world have.
 These rights are based on what a child needs to survive, grow, participate, and fulfil their potential.

-In 2004, the Welsh Government formally adopted the UNCRC as the basis of policy making relating to children and young people.
-At The Bishop of Llandaff, we are committed to promoting these rights and ensuring that they are at the heart of our ethos and culture as a Christian school.
-For more information on the UNCRC follow the link.
+At The Bishop of Llandaff, we are committed to promoting these rights for all students and ensuring that they are at the heart of our ethos and culture as a Christian school.
+A summary of the UN Convention on the Rights of the Child can be found here.

 Working towards the RRSA provides students with the opportunity to lead change.
 To achieve the award students and teachers are working together to address three main areas.